YasserKa/Classification-and-visualization-of-natural-disasters-using-Twitter/README.md

 **To train the flood classifier**
 `dvc exp run train --set-param 'datasets=${supervisor.processed}'`

-The pipeline runs in AWS Sagemaker by default, to run it locally, use the following
+The pipeline runs on AWS Sagemaker by default, to run it locally, use the following
 `dvc exp run train --set-param 'datasets=${supervisor.processed}' --set-param 'env=${envs.locally}'`